Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-They provide 9,218 weekly passenger trips combined.
-The accessibility rating for transport is excellent; residents are typically located just 157 meters from the nearest stop.
-On average, there are 1,316 trips per day across all routes.
-This equates to about 51 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located just 157 meters away from the nearest transport stop.
+On average, there are 1,316 trips per day across all routes, equating to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport